ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 The `jwt:JwtValidatorConfig` record should be provided into the `jwt:InboundJwtAuthProvider` when initializing.
 The initialized `jwt:InboundJwtAuthProvider` is passed to the `http:BearerAuthHandler.

-> **Note:** For demonstration purposes, the `ballerinaTruststore.p12` included with Ballerina runtime is used.
+> **Note:** For demonstration purposes, the `ballerinaTruststore.p12` included with the Ballerina runtime is used.
 In a production deployment, the truststore should only contain the public key certificates of the trusted JWT issuers.

 ```ballerina
 import ballerina/config;